abe-101/hugo-profile/website/content/project/bagel-shop-app.md

 ---

 ## CS50x Final Project
 As part of Harvards CS50x course we had to build our own project.
-I chose to solve a real world problem.
-We have a local study group that orders breakfast together.
-The problem is how can each member select what they want?
+I used this opportunity to solve a real world problem.
+In my Community we have a local study group.
+One of the benefits of the group is that breakfast gets delivered from the local bagel shop.
+The problem was the members had no way to choose what they wanted.
 This app attempts to solve it.

 ## Bagel Shop App

 The app is built using Python and Flask which depends on the Jinja template engine.
 The idea behind the app is simple, allow members to select breakfast for the week.
-The web app will send out an email with everyone's choice of breakfast.
+The web app will send out a weekly email to the bagel shop with everyone's choice of breakfast.

 ![menu](/images/bagel-shop.png)